-I’ve already created a post with my favorite 10 Toys that Make Kids Smarter and Healthier.
+I’ve already created a post with my favorite 18 Educational Toys and Games.
 I hope you’ll check it out!
 Now, I’m ready to dig deeper into even more Christmas gifts for kindergarteners.

-I do like to think outside the box, but we’re also quite possibly the last remaining Texans to still be doing quarantine-y things.
-That means you won’t find many experiential gifts on this list, because experiences involve people, and we’re still only seeing people indoors when 100% necessary.
-Like sending Turkey Burger to public school, which was completely necessary to the mental health of everyone in the household.
+I do like to think outside the box, but I also wrote this post originally last year, in the middle of quarantine!
+That means you won’t find many experiential gifts on this list, because experiences involve people, and we were still only seeing people indoors when 100% necessary.

 Happy shopping, mamas!

 This post contains affiliate links, which means I may earn a small commission from your clicks.
 Check out my full disclosure here.

 Mercy Watson beginning chapter books are perfect for bedtime read-alouds.